Circle Oaks, California

-Circle Oaks is an unincorporated community in the hills to the northeast of the Napa Valley.
-Created in 1964, this wildland interface has thrived since, growing into a small country community outside of a bustling valley.
+Circle Oaks is an unincorporated community in the hills to the northeast of the Napa Valley in Napa County, California, United States.
+Created in 1964, this wildland interface has thrived since, growing into a small country community outside a bustling valley.
 Lots in the community are circular, with the areas between the circles ("triangles") considered to be non-developable "greenbelt", an idea supposedly envisioned by renowned architect Frank Lloyd Wright.
 The community was initially planned to have an airstrip and golf course, but these never materialized.

-Circle Oaks was threatened, but not significantly damaged, by the 2017 Atlas Fire and the 2020 Hennessey Fire.
+Circle Oaks was threatened, but not significantly damaged, by the 2017 Atlas and 2020 Hennessey fires.